buildingblocs/2019/index.md

 ## Pre-events

 **Workshop materials, programming puzzles, pop quizzes, fun facts** will be here.
-The pre-events will boost your Computing prowess and be able to contribute to the progress of Singapore as a Smart Nation, they are definitely not to be missed!
+The pre-events will boost your Computing prowess and help you to contribute to the progress of Singapore as a Smart Nation one step at a time, they are definitely not to be missed!
 [More&nbsp;details&nbsp;&raquo;]({{ site.baseurl }}/pre-event)

 ## Event